-For example, let’s say you release a hip hop track called “Stack ‘em up” which is about making bundles of cash… You could challenge users of TikTok to stack up as many things in their house as they can in under 30 seconds and place a stack of cash (or just a single note) on the top.
+For example, let’s say you release a hip hop track called “Stack ‘em up” which is about making bundles of cash; You could then challenge users of TikTok to stack up as many things as they can in under 30 seconds, and place a stack of cash (or just a single note) on the top.
 I present to you ‘the stack em up challenge’.

 People are stuck at home, they’ve got nothing to do and they want to create content while having fun… Get creative here!